jsiegenthaler/homebridge-eosstb/README.md

 As you can see, these are limited to power on and off.
 Unfortunately, this is an Apple limitation.
 Hopefully Apply will improve Siri control in the future.
 If you find any more commands, let me know!

+## Shortcuts
+The set-top box state can be read and controlled in the Shortcuts app as follows:

+**Get the state of \<homeName\>** > **Get \<setTopBoxName\> <\characteristic\>** Chacteristic is one of the following supported characteristics:
+* **Active**: Power state, On or Off.
+See https://developers.homebridge.io/#/characteristic/Active
+* **Activeidentifier**: The selected channel, 0 is the first in the list, 1 the next, and so on.
+See https://developers.homebridge.io/#/characteristic/ActiveIdentifier
+* **Configured Name**: The set-top box name.
+See https://developers.homebridge.io/#/characteristic/ConfiguredName
+* **Current Media State**: The set-top box current media state, either 0 (PLAY), 1 (PAUSE) or 4 (LOADING).
+See. https://developers.homebridge.io/#/characteristic/CurrentMediaState
+* **Name**: The set-top box name as at last restart of Homebridge.
+See https://developers.homebridge.io/#/characteristic/Name
+* **Power Mode Selection**: Operation not supported (this characteristic does not support reading of it's state)
+* **Remote Key**: Operation not supported (this characteristic does not support reading of it's state)
+* **Sleep Discovery Mode**: Always 1 (ALWAYS_DISCOVERABLE).
+See https://developers.homebridge.io/#/characteristic/SleepDiscoveryMode
+* **Target Media State**: The set-top box target media state, follows current media state.
+See https://developers.homebridge.io/#/characteristic/TargetMediaState

+**Control \<homeName\>** > **Set \<setTopBoxName\>** You can only control the items accessible through the Home app tile.
+Unfortunately, this is an Apple limitation.
+Hopefully Apply will improve Shortcuts control in the future.
+Press and hold to adjust the accessory.
+Possible controlable items are:

+* **Active**: Power state, On or Off.
+See https://developers.homebridge.io/#/characteristic/Active
+* **Activeidentifier**: The selected channel, 0 is the first in the list, 1 the next, and so on.
+See https://developers.homebridge.io/#/characteristic/ActiveIdentifier

 ## Thanks to